 The Generac XC8000E houses a 426 cc Generac G-Force (opens in a new tab) 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 8000W along with a peak wattage of 10000W.

-The XC8000E can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.77 GPH), due to its fuel capacity of 8.5 gallons.
+With a full tank, the XC8000E can operate for around 11 hours at 50% load (fuel consumption around 0.77 GPH), thanks to its fuel capacity of 8.5 gallons.

 The full GFCI control panel features the upcoming 6 AC outlets:

 This Generac generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
 Besides, due to the featured twist-lock L14-30R receptacle, the XC8000E is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 With its dimensions of L34.3 x W28.6 x H32.5 in, the conventional, open frame design of the Generac XC8000E offers stability and allows the generator to be raised above ground level.
 The device has been designed for tough environments and demanding outdoor use.

 Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 260 pounds.
 Still, once it is on the ground, its wheel kit (⌀10") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

 A lift hook, which is on the top of the frame, serves as an extra safety feature for the transport, unloading and loading of the device.